josephbeuysmum/Dertisch/README.md

 The people ordering the food.
 Customers are users: the actual people using the actual app.

-How SWITCH/VIPER works in Filzanzug
+How SWITCH/VIPER works in Dertisch
 -----------------------------------

 -   A customer makes an order (a `user` interacts with their device);